Top Ramen: History

 Instant noodles were invented in 1958 by Momofuku Ando, the Taiwanese-born founder of the Japanese food company Nissin.
 He used Chicken Ramen as the first brand of instant ramen noodles.

-Nissin established the brand Top Ramen in 1970.
-Ando desired to enter the US markets, but discovered that most people in the US did not have ramen sized bowls leading him to later develop the Cup Noodles brand.
-In 1972, Top Ramen was introduced to the United States after Ando saw growth potential of ramen products in US markets.
+By the late 1960s, Ando desired to enter the US markets, but discovered that most people in the United States did not have ramen-sized bowls or chopsticks.
+During a business trip to the US, he observed a grocery store manager prepare ramen by placing the block of noodles in a paper cup and pouring boiling water over them, inspiring him to develop the Cup Noodles brand.
+In 1970, Nissin formed a US subsidiary, and opened their first factory in the US in 1973 in Lancaster, Pennsylvania.
 Top Ramen became a major corporate force in the international noodle market which was dominated by Maggi.

-The brand is popular among US college students.
-Andy Kryza of Thrillist ranked Top Ramen as the fourth best instant noodle brand.

-It is currently a top selling instant noodle brand.